-• You will see a commentary (with blue background) to explain the “why” of what was explored.
+• You will see a commentary (with blue background) that looks below the surface of the story.

-• Many commentaries also include suggestions for trying this out on your own.
+• Many commentaries also include suggestions for you to try with your young learner.

 LEARNING TO TALK